nyancodeid/image-cache/README.md

 | `results.message` | `string` | error message |

 ### fetchImage()
-fetchImage is a function to store cache and get cache data in one time. fetchImage using Async processing for best performace. fetchImage() check your cache file first, if your image is not available in cache folder then this function will get image and return your cache data.
+Deprecated

-fetchImage() using Promise.
+### fetch()
-fetchImage callback is return as Array.
+`fetch()` is a function to store cache and get cache data in one time. `fetch()` using Async processing for best performace. `fetch()` check your cache file first, if your image is not available in cache folder then this function will get image and return your cache data.

 #### Params
 | Key          | Data Type    | Description    |